wizo06/japanese/docs/grammar/fundamentals/a-and-b.md

 Or in normal English, we would say "it is Saturday".
 What is "*it*"? "*It*" could mean "today".
 Or it could mean "tomorrow", or any other word, depending on the context.

-All these sentences are complete Japanese sentences, with two parts: 1. the main wagon "A", and 2. the engine "B".
-In each of these cases, the main wagon is invisible - but it's still there.
+All these sentences are complete Japanese sentences, with two parts: 1. the main car "A", and 2. the engine "B".
+In each of these cases, the main car is invisible - but it's still there.

-This might sound like unecessary emphasis on the fact that the main wagon is still there even though it's invisible.
+This might sound like unecessary emphasis on the fact that the main car is still there even though it's invisible.
 However, the importance of this emphasis will become more apparent as sentences become more complex.
 Without a good understanding of this concept, complex sentences are going to start sounding extremely vague and hard to understand.

 ## Linguistic words

-Before we learn about the engine "B", it'd be a lot easier for us to understand the engines if we first learn three basic linguistic words:
+Before we learn about the engine "B", it'd be a lot easier for us to understand the engines if we first learn the definition of three basic linguistic words:

 - Verb
 - Noun